lliehu/reactive-l10n-test-react-mobx/README.md

 ### Prioritized

 1. Fix broken re-render of MessageLog.
 When new messages are added, the component does not seem to re-render.
 Why?
+It's a list, maybe that's why.
+See https://mobx.js.org/best/react.html
 2. All the other functionality present in the Vue.js version.

 ### Unsorted